 If it turns out that you test positive for oral cancer, or are beginning treatment for cancer anywhere around your head or neck, it is crucial that you see your dentist before beginning treatment as the treatment itself can be compromised by oral health complications if they are not taken care of in advance.
 Additionally, the teeth and jawbones can become brittle due to the degeneration of the salivary glands (reduced amounts of saliva being produced) which can result in complications later like cavities or even a jaw bone that cannot sustain oral treatment due to its brittle nature.
 It is best if you enter into your treatments with your oral health problems stabilized, potentially avoiding unnecessary complications in the future as well as making your treatments go more smoothly.

-Looking For A Family Dentist in Las Vegas?
+Looking For A Family Dentist in Carson City?

 Absolute Dental provides the most professional dental and orthodontic services in Nevada.
-Schedule your consultation with our dentists at any of our Las Vegas locations!
+Schedule your consultation with our dentists at our 2 convenient Carson City locations!